Vinaygoud288/emotion-ai-classifier/README.md

 Place your trained `emotion_model_bundle.pkl` in the root of the project (alongside `app.py`).

-> The `.pkl` file is not included in this repo due to file size.
-Train your own or obtain it separately.
+> Model file not included due to size limitations.
+Train the model using the notebook or download from Google Drive.

 ### 5. Run the app